-Director Transition, Transformation and CSR, TELUS International Europe.
+Senior Director of Transition and Transformation, TELUS International Europe.
 Knowledgeable and skilled manager with extensive experience in business process outsourcing, customer service, process engineering, process/project transition and transformation, and operations.
 Passionate about organizational design and management, strategic planning, and realization of key company initiatives.
 Yana is devoted to our company’s CSR and any form of giving back to the community.
 She and the rest of her team are directly responsible for all our CSR activities, including the TELUS Day of Giving.
 She believes that through clearly set strategy and focus on the most pertinent societal pain points, CSR could make impactful change in the communities our company is part of.
 She is a very caring, good and giving person, who is always involved in social projects in or out of the company.

-Director Operations, TELUS International Europe.
+VP of Operations in Bulgaria, TELUS International Europe.
 Kristina has been part of the company almost since its beginning.
 Through knowledge, initiative, devotion, hard work, and great interpersonal skills, she has built her reputation as one of the most organized and reliable professionals in the company.
 As Operations Director, Kristina is the main person when it comes to employee engagement.
 She always knows who among our 1 500 employees is the best person for a particular CSR project.
 The Operations department, managed by her has enormous contribution to the number of volunteers on the TELUS Days of Giving.
 Furthermore, it is the Operations department who is always ready to assist in organizing outbound communication campaigns for some of the charity causes we support in Bulgaria.

-Chief Information Officer.
-As Chief Information Officer, Stanislav joined TIE in 2008.
+VP and Chief Information Officer.
+As VP and Chief Information Officer, Stanislav joined TIE in 2008.
 His main responsibilities were to manage the global infrastructure and IT security.
 Stanislav has sound experience in managing the IT services.
 He is very organized and focused on the effective use of IT to bring improved agility and cost savings to business.
 Prior to joining theTIE, Stanislav was Technical Director in Pexim Solutions Ltd, leader in Business Intelligence solutions.
 Prior to that Stanislav has a significant experience as a IT manager in Hebros Bank.
 Stanislav brakes the commonly accepted

 opinion for the IT guys, he is very compassionate and eager to help people.
 He always become friend with the people we are trying to help and keeps a long-term contact with them.
 He gives amazing example to his team and they all are very committed to every CSR initiative in the company.